vit-research-group/vit-research-group.github.io/_pages/openings.md

 ### Master projects for CMS College students
 If you are a Master student looking for a Master project, contact me (or any group member) by email or stop by my office.
 ### Bsc / Master students from elsewhere
-Sometimes, we take BSc students or summer interns if we get exceptional applicants.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/openings.jpg" width="95%">
 </figure>